GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

 ```

 The samples the get generated should look something like below.
 This
-is the runner file that `helics_cli` will use to start the
+is the runner file that the HELICS runner will use to start the
 co-simulation.

 ```json